Kurt Kasznar: Private life

 Kasznar married American heiress Cornelia Woolley following her 1939 divorce from her second husband.
 The daughter of a New York woolen merchant, Woolley was widely known in the theater world for her philanthropy.
 She died at home unexpectedly in June 1948, at age 48; at the time, Kasznar was performing in John Houseman's Broadway production of Joy to the World.

 Kasznar met his second wife, actress Leora Dana, when they worked together in the Broadway production of The Happy Time (1950).
 They married in 1950 and divorced in 1958.

 Death

-Kasznar died on August 6, 1979, one week before his 66th birthday, in Santa Monica, California.
+Kasznar died on August 6, 1979, at age 65, in Santa Monica, California.
 Ten months earlier, he had been diagnosed with cancer.
 He had no known survivors.